- Page 1:Best Parental-Control and Monitoring Apps

 PhoneSheriff does just an adequate job at monitoring Web browsing, and it doesn't offer social-media monitoring.
 The services it does provide, however, are stellar and provide an easy way to make sure that your child's texting and app use are aboveboard.
 Smart features like a panic button that lets your child send you an alert with his or her location will add to your peace of mind.

 While it can't match the robust feature set of PhoneSheriff, Qustodio is a worthwhile alternative, especially if you live in a multidevice household.
 Qustodio costs $45 a year, and it lets you monitor up to five devices, including Macs and PCs.
-It also has the most fully featured iOS offering: a downloadable browser for the iPhone that sets time limits on surfing.
-In short, it's an ideal monitoring option if you have multiple devices running on multiple platforms.
+As part of that $45, Qustodio also offers a tool for iOS devices, which we reviewed separately because parental control capabilities are much more limited on the iPhone than they are on Android phones.

 Qustodio is easy to set up, and managing filters for multiple users is a snap.
 The service really shines with its ability to set time limits for individual apps.
 It's easy to monitor texts from Qustodio's admin panel, and you can block texters and callers directly from the screen where you review text and call logs.
 Qustodio's website-restriction and location-tracking features are limited, but overall it's a good value.